 When it comes to our day-to-day banking, many of us overlook how important it is to have a current account that suits our needs.

 Interest rates on savings accounts are so low that more people are turning to their current accounts to grow their cash.
-Many other providers offer attractive bonuses to tempt you into switching.

 If your balance regularly dips into the red then it is better to opt for an account that offers cheap overdraft borrowing.